hsbobeck/oop-chess/README.md

 # oop-chess
 by Henry Bobeck

-Chess remake using object-oriented programming!
+Chess remake from scratch using Java 1.8 & Eclipse